 Our implementing partner reports from the field...

-A new well has been completed for the Gakiri Community in Rwanda.
-We have posted pictures, GPS and a brief report about this project.
+A new well has been completed for the Rugendo Community in Rwanda.
+We have posted pictures, GPS coordinates and an update from the field!

 Nearly 20 years ago, we set out to help the church in North America be the hands and feet of Jesus by serving the poorest of the poor.
 600 million people in the world live on less than $2 a day.
 884 million people lack access to safe drinking water.

 For all practical purposes, these statistics refer to the same people; around the world, communities are trapped in debilitating poverty because they constantly suffer from water-related diseases and parasites, and/or because they spend long stretches of their time carrying water over long distances.

 In response to this need, we implement participatory, community-based water solutions in developing countries.
 Since we started, we’ve completed water projects for 7,000 communities in 26 countries.

 It all began in 1990, when a group from Houston, Texas traveled to Kenya and saw the desperate need for clean drinking water.
 They returned to Houston and founded a 501(c)3 non-profit.
 The fledgling organization equipped and trained a team of Kenyan drillers, and LWI Kenya began operations the next year under the direction of a national board.

 That pattern continues today; we train, consult, and equip local people to implement solutions in their own countries.

 Remembering the life-changing nature of that first trip in 1990, we also lead hundreds of volunteers on mission trips each year, working with local communities, under the leadership of nationals, to implement water projects.
 It’s hard to know which lives are changed more—those “serving” or those “being served.”

 Our training programs in shallow well drilling, pump repair, and hygiene education have equipped thousands of volunteers and professionals in the basics of integrated water solutions since 1997.